Paying dividends for a lifetime

 Rich will want to consider something called an "index" fund.
 Those are funds where management does not try to pick stocks that will beat the market.
 The fund is managed so that it reflects the make up of an index.
 For instance, an S&P 500 fund would have shares in the same proportion that they were in the S&P 500 index.
 Shares would be bought and sold to maintain that proportion.

 There are two main attractions to index funds.
 One is that their expenses can be lower.
 For instance, the Vanguard S&P 500 fund has an expense ratio of about 0.18%.
 But check the expenses on any fund.
-Some index funds have ratios as high as 1.5%.
+Some index funds have much higher expense ratios.